aws-samples/amazon-kinesis-video-streams-demos/canary/webrtc-c/README.md

 ## Build

 ### Download
-To download run the following command:
+To download, run the following command:

 `git clone https://github.com/aws-samples/amazon-kinesis-video-streams-demos.git`

-You will also need to install `pkg-config` and `CMake` and a build enviroment
+You will also need to install `pkg-config` and `CMake` and a build environment

 ### Configure
 Create a build directory in the newly checked out repository, and execute CMake from it.